This document contains ESG-related data for Seikagaku.

 Seikagaku Cases 0 0 0

 *1 Calculated pursuant to the provisions of the Act on Rationalizing Energy Use and Shifting to Non-fossil Energy (revised Act on Rationalizing Energy Use, Act No. 49 of 1979).
-Scope 2 emissions are before deduction of the non-fossil certificate allocation amount.
+Scope 2 values are based on market standards.
+Due to the rollout of CO2-free electricity generation beginning in FY 2023/3, the values after deduction of the non-fossil certificate allocation amount are shown in parentheses.

 *2 Calculated using a simple method for nine categories highly relevant to Seikagaku in accordance with the revised edition of the GHG Protocol Corporate Accounting and the Reporting Standard and Basic Guidelines on Accounting for Greenhouse Gas Emissions Throughout the Supply Chain (ver.
-2.4)
+2.4).
+Due to improved accuracy of the calculation method, values for previous years are for reference only.

 Social Data